aburd/backend_engineering_handbook/markdown/00-introduction.md

 # cover_image:
 ---

 Welcome to the Backend Web Developer's Handbook.
 You may be here because you want to start your career as a backend web developer and you're not sure where to start.
 Or perhaps you've just heard terms like "backend engineer", "backend developer", or "server-side engineer", and you want more context.
 Or maybe you're already a backend web developer, but you want a refresher.
 Further still, maybe you are just someone working in web-development and you want some clarity on what people mean by "backend".
-Well, this resource will give you a high-level understanding on many of the topics a backend web developer should know about.
+Well, this resource will give you an introduction to many of the topics a backend web developer should know about.

+## On Style

+I will be writing this in a somewhat cutesy tour-guide style which hopefully takes some of the edge of the material off.
+I know some of you will hate this, too bad.
+However I will try to keep the terrible jokes to a minimum.
+In addition, illustrations and relation to things in the real world help me understand things.
+Hopefully they do for you as well.

 ## The breadth and depth of this guide